AnalyticsPlatform/spark-hive-recursion/README.md

 2) Execute with spark package with spark-submit

 sh /<spark2 home>/bin/spark-submit  --class org.kaveh_hariri.utility.spark.hive_recursion.MainRun --master <master> --conf <conf1> --conf<conf2> <path to jar> <appname> <levelParallelism> "SELECT child, parent  FROM <hiveschema.hivetable>" "s3a://<bucket>/<path to file>" format (orc,parquet,etc)

+This is a remake of this udf using spark -- the original udf did not function properly due to the distributed nature of these frameworks.
+This project works correctly because a distinct map of the child/parent values is distributed to each node using a broadcast variable. https://blog.pythian.com/recursion-in-hive/